 Amir Mahmoud Abdulla - Deputy Executive Director

 Amir Mahmoud Abdulla became the Deputy Executive Director of the World Food Programme in March 2009.
-Since February 2015, Mr Abdulla has been based in New York, in order to coordinate and enhance WFP’s engagement with the United Nations system, Member States and key stakeholders.
-In addition to his WFP responsibilities, he was appointed Vice-Chair of the United Nations Development Group (UNDG) in January 2016
+Mr Abdulla is currently based in Rome and leads the implementation of the new corporate architecture aligning WFP’s strategy, programme structure, financial management, and planning, monitoring and reporting to help achieve the Sustainable Development Goals at country level.
+In addition to his WFP responsibilities, he was appointed Vice-Chair of the United Nations Development Group (UNDG) in January 2016.

 Ramiro Armando De Oliveira Lopes Da Silva - Assistant Executive Director